 TP: Hayabusa, Barats, Khufra, Kagura, Esmeralda

 ITE CC: Popol and Kupa, Yve, Ruby, Ling, Harith

 Match 3 Game 3:

+Now that the group stages have concluded, the playoffs will be well on its way, with the top 4 teams from each group battling it out to emerge victorious!
 Don’t miss out on our livestreams starting at 1pm next weekend for your weekly dose of League of Legends and Mobile Legends: Bang Bang!
 Not to mention, you can stand a chance to win some cool prizes on our Twitch stream, such as a Lenovo keyboard and mouse bundle as well as a set of UNIQLO apparel!
 You can download the UNIQLO app using this link (https://go.onelink.me/szzm/2021campuslegendssocial) to get a $5 voucher and a chance to win an AIRism mask!
 See you next week!